STAT545-UBC/STAT545-UBC-original-website/packages04_foofactors-package-01.md

 We'll call it `foofactors` here but you can call yours whatever you want.

 **!!
-Modify the path below to create your new package where YOU want it on YOUR system!!** Use RStudio's auto-completion of paths to make sure the path exists.
-To avoid nesting a Git repo within a Git repo, we recommend you NOT put this inside your STAT 545 repository.
+Modify the path below to create your new package where YOU want it on YOUR system !!** Use RStudio's auto-completion of paths to make sure the path actually exists.
+To avoid nesting a Git repo within a Git repo, do NOT put this inside your STAT 545 repository.
+Do NOT put this inside any directory that is already a Git repository.
+Directly or indirectly.